College for Professional Studies

 Students and educators have different learning styles based on personality type.
 Because many of the 16 types identified in the Myers Briggs Type Indicator may be present in any given classroom, it is important for educators be aware of their own personality type and related learning and teaching styles, and also be able to recognize their students' behaviors and learning preferences based on their knowledge of the MBTI and its dichotomous pairs of preferences.
 In this project, this researcher attempted to create a way to equip educators with information about the implications of individual personality types and learning styles in their classrooms so they can establish a learning environment better suited to all students.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Frank, Holly, "The Myers Briggs Type Indicator and Learning in Secondary Classrooms" (2006).
-All Regis University Theses.
+Regis University Student Publications.
 273.